 “People with oomph – they’re not lyin down.
 People with oomph – spread the good life.
 People with oomph – keep their own style.
 People with oomph – walk mile after mile,” Damon sings.

-Apart from Emma Booth, the 2019 Festival of Open Minds line up so far includes:
+The 2019 Festival of Open Minds line up includes:

 - Tim Costello, Chief Advocate, World Vision;